 Bonds can be bought individually, or through investing in bond mutual funds.
 With individual bonds, you can select specific issuers and interest rates, or buy bonds with scheduled repayment dates that align with your needs.
 You can keep the bond until it matures, or you can sell it to other investors in the secondary market.
 If you hold until maturity and the issuer successfully repays, you should receive the full amount promised — even if the bond's market price fluctuates over time.

 Bond mutual funds purchase multiple bonds for you.
 A mutual fund might own hundreds or thousands of bonds from a variety of issuers and with different maturity dates.
-Like individual bonds, mutual fund prices fluctuate daily as the underlying holdings gain or lose value.
-But there's no guarantee you'll receive a particular rate of return from a mutual fund.
+Mutual fund prices fluctuate daily as the underlying holdings gain or lose value.
+So, there's no guarantee you'll receive a particular rate of return from a mutual fund.

 How Do Bonds Work?

 Bonds pay interest on the amount you lend to issuers.
 These interest rates are set by the issuer and take into account economic conditions as well as the credit rating of the issuer.

 Interest rates in the broader economy affect everything from savings account rates to mortgages.
 If those rates rise (as the demand for money increases), interest rates on newly issued bonds often rise with them, though bond prices on a whole tend to decrease.
 But standard bonds keep the same interest rates after being issued, so the prevailing interest rates may move higher or lower than the interest rate on a given bond.